UniMath/agda-unimath/src/ring-theory/ring-extensions-rational-numbers.lagda.md

 initial ring homomorphism [inverts](ring-theory.localizations-rings.md) the subset of positive integers.

-This is equivalent to the following conditions:
+The following conditions are equivalent to being a ring extension of the rational numbers:

 - there exists a [ring homomorphism](ring-theory.homomorphisms-rings.md) `ℚ → R`
   from the